tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/02-API Design.md

 | [Microsoft Azure Healthcare API SDK](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/healthcare-apis?view=azure-dotnet) | The Microsoft Azure Healthcare API SDK is a collection of tools and libraries that help you build healthcare applications on Microsoft Azure.
 The SDK includes APIs for managing patient data, scheduling appointments, and billing. |
 | [Amazon Web Services (AWS) Health API SDK](https://docs.aws.amazon.com/health/latest/ug/health-api.html) | The AWS Health API SDK is a collection of tools and libraries that help you build healthcare applications on Amazon Web Services (AWS).
 The SDK includes APIs for managing patient data, scheduling appointments, and billing. |

-<ApiStandard id="HNZAS_SHOULD_PUBLISH_API_DEFINITION" type="SHOULD" toolTip="Publish API definitions to the Health NZ API Marketplace or similar platforms once ready for consumption.">Once an API is in sufficient state to be offered to API consumers, the API definition **SHOULD** be published to the Health NZ API Marketplace or equivalent health sector capability.</ApiStandard>
+<ApiStandard id="HNZAS_SHOULD_PUBLISH_API_DEFINITION" type="SHOULD" toolTip="API Providers SHOULD publish API definitions to the Health NZ API Marketplace or similar platforms once ready for consumption.">Once an API is in sufficient state to be offered to API consumers, the API definition **SHOULD** be published to the Health NZ API Marketplace or equivalent health sector capability.</ApiStandard>
 <ApiStandard id="HNZAS_MUST_DOCUMENT_EXTERNAL_API" type="MUST" toolTip="External APIs MUST be thoroughly documented and updated in the API catalogue.">The primary API discoverer is the developer, so an external API **MUST** be well documented, and provide accurate and up-to-date guidance via the catalogue.</ApiStandard>